The Rules of

 Consider adding natural anti-inflammatory spices such as turmeric and ginger into a post-workout smoothie.
 They've long been found to help repair damage to muscle fibers, which will help minimize soreness.
 You could also pop a couple NSAIDs (over-the-counter drugs like ibuprofen or aspirin) after a workout, which will definitely keep any discomfort to a minimum.
 But the latest science suggests that these drugs may hinder the muscle-growing process known as hypertrophy.
 So if you're looking for gains, you may want to skip this one.

 $13.93 by Blender Bottle

 You might chuckle at the guy pounding the shaker bottle full of protein shake, but he's feeding his muscles the necessary fuel to grow and tone up.
 You should aim for 20 to 40 grams of protein after each workout.
 And then have a light, protein-rich snack (such as yogurt, cottage cheese or hummus) before bed in order to give your body a boost of fuel to keep repairing muscles overnight.
 Then, in the morning (after you've given yourself plenty of sleep), your body could use the nutrients in a high-protein breakfast to continue rebuilding and recovering.

 Science shows that the cannabinoids in hemp oil are effective in managing inflammation post-exercise.
 It also reduces muscle strain and dehydration from training.
-This protein powder is packed with 27 grams of quality whey protein and 25 milligrams of CBD.
+This protein powder is packed with 27 grams of easily digestible hemp protein and 15 milligrams of full spectrum CBD.
 We found it completely eradicated next-day soreness after a hard training session.